Skip to main content Skip to navigation

 Read all instructions carefully - and read through the entire paper at least once before you start entering your answers.

 There are TWO sections in this paper.
-Answer ALL TEN questions in Section A via the link to QMP (30 marks).
-QMP will be open for 45 MINUTES ONLY from the beginning of the exam.
-Answer ALL questions in Section B (70 marks in total) within the Word document.
+Answer ALL questions in Section A (30 marks in total) and ALL questions in Section B (70 marks in total).

 Previous exam papers can be found in the University’s past papers archive.
 Please note that previous exam papers may not have operated under the same exam rubric or assessment weightings as those for the current academic year.
 The content of past papers may also be different.